 The PhysioTel Digital Configuration allows you to add PhysioTel Digital implants to the system and associate them with the appropriate transceiver for data collection.

-- Activate the implants to be added to this configuration per the procedure described in Implant Activation Section of this manual.
+- Activate the implants to be added to this configuration using a magnet.

 - Select CLC Configuration line from the Configuration tab’s List View.

 - The CLC Selection view will display a list of CLCs which are Available on the network.
 The Selected column lists the CLC(s) the user has selected for configuration in the current Experiment.
 Click-and-drag the CLC(s) from the Available column to the Selected column.